 Excellent academics are important – a 2:1 degree and decent A levels.
 Recruiters are also trying to find out whether you're a natural 'Blandy's person' – someone who's able to demonstrate the three core values of approachability, integrity and excellence.
 The firm looks for good all-rounders, so varied interests and previous work experience on your CV (anything from shelf-stacking to charity volunteering) should count in your favour.

 Student Guide: You took over from Debbie Brett as training partner in summer 2016.
 What is your role, in a nutshell?

 JW: I'm in charge of the recruitment of trainees, how their time with the firm is structured and assisting with the decision on whether they will stay on.
 We have a strong history of retaining trainees on qualification.
 The two years are a huge investment in terms of time and money for the firm, so we work with the trainees to ensure that they stand the best chance of taking an NQ position with the firm.

-SG: Blandy & Blandy is in the Student Guide for the first time in 2016/17.
-Is this indicative of a broader move by the firm to raise its profile?
+SG: Blandy & Blandy was in the Student Guide for the first time in 2016/17.
+Was this indicative of a broader move by the firm to raise its profile?